alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Hybrid Techniques:
         - Type 5 Mini-Dimension: add a current mini-dimension key as an attribute in the primary dimension.
         - Type 6 Add 'Type 1' Attributes to 'Type 2' Dimension: issue a new row to capture the change (type 2) and add a new column to track the current assignment (type 3), where subsequent changes are overwritten (type 1)<sup>pg 161</sup>.
+- Dimension role playing
+    - Occurs when a single dimension (such as date) simultaneously appears several times in the same fact table<sup>pg 170</sup>.
+    - The underlying dimension may exist as a single physical table, but each of the roles should be presented to tbhe BI tools as a separately labelled view<sup>pg 170</sup>.
+    - Indicate the multiple roles within a single cell in the bus matrix<sup>pg 170</sup>.
+- Junk dimensions
+    - When modelling complex transactional source data, you often encounter a number of miscellaneous indicators and flags that are populated with a small range of discrete values<sup>pg 179</sup>.
+    - There are several rather unappealing options to handling miscellaneous indicators and flags:
+        - Ignore flags and indicators, but usually vetoed because someone occasionally needs them<sup>pg 179</sup>.
+        - Leave flags and indicators unchanged on the fact row, but fact rows should not contain bulky descriptiors or cryptic indicators<sup>pg 179</sup>.
+        - Make each flag and indicator into its own dimension, but should be avoided if the number of foreign keys is already more than 20 <sup>pg 179</sup>.
+        - Store flags and indicators in a transaction header dimension, using transaction number as a regular dimension.
+Should be avoided because this dimension will be very large, and there should be orders of magnitude difference between size of fact table and associated dimensions<sup>pg 181</sup>.
+    - Typically referred to as _transaction indicator_ or _transaction profile dimension_<sup>pg 180</sup>.
+    - Grouping of low-cardinality flags and indicators<sup>pg 180</sup>.
+    - Consideration needs to be given to whether junk dimension rows created for the full Cartesian product of all combinations beforehand or create junk dimension rows as they are encountered in data<sup>pg 180</sup>.

 ### Kimball's DW/BI Architecture